USDAForestService/fs-open-forest-platform/frontend/src/assets/content/umatilla/tree-cutting-rules.md

 * Your tree must be less than {{treeHeight}} feet in height.
 * Tree topping is prohibited.
 Cut down the whole tree.
 * Choose a tree that has another tree within 8 feet of the one you are cutting.
 * Cut the leftover branches from the stump and scatter them.
+A minor amount of bough material (tree branches) may be removed under your permit (up to 25 pounds).

 ### Do not cut trees within: